google/fplbase/readme.md

 FPLBase aims to take the grunt work out of getting games or graphical applications up and running.
-FPLBase can be built for many different systems (Android, Windows, OS X, Linux), see `docs/html/index.html`.
+FPLBase can be built for many different systems (Android, Windows, OS X, Linux, iOS), see `docs/html/index.html`.

 Discuss FPLBase with other developers and users on the